vbaco87/courseproject-primavera-g101/README.md

     ├── Server
     │   └── CoursProject --> Folder to open the spring project

+## **HOW TO RUN THE APPLICATION**
+Open the Spring application in your IDE and then run the project inside the folder CoursProject, after this you can navigate through the webpages such as index.html.

 ## **USERS**
 | ROLE | USER | PASSWORD |